DanieGouws/Hexapod-Navigation-DG/README.md

 - Add the hexapod code for both the teensy and the Jetson
 - Add instructions referencing hardware description and setup.
 - Add description of software setup for hexapod.

+# Contents of the Repo:
+The repo is a clone of a ROS2 Jazzy workspace directory.
+This allows it to contain multiple packages which can be run with the use of colcon build and then $source install/setup.bash.
+For convenient access, the arduino code for the Teensy is also kept in the top level of the repo.
+- src:
+  -  my_hexapod_interfaces
+    - Format for the required msg files for publish and subscribe.
+  -  sheldon_ros2_port2
+    - Actual ros and python code responsible for high level motion control.